jameshanlon/cheese/cheese/pages/cheese-box.md

+# The CHEESE energy-saving box

+<div class="alert alert-info"> Please note: as of the 2019/20 winter survey
+season, we are unfortunately no longer offering to loan our CHEESE energy-savings boxes.
+This decision is due to the organisational logicistics and cost overheads that we cannot maintain as a small volunteer-led project.
+We will however continue to keep this page available for reference.</div>

 <div class="float-right">
   <img src="{{url_for('.assets', filename='images/CHEESE-box.jpg')}}"
        alt="A CHEESE energy-saving box!">
 </div>

-# The CHEESE energy-saving box

 Your CHEESE survey has made visible how heat (and the energy it embodies) moves around your home, and ultimately how it escapes.
 Heating is only part of the